 F. Frontal bone forehead structure terminates at the brow.
 The male forehead is lower and more slopping.

-H. The superciliary arch is large and pronounced in the man.
+H. The superciliary arch is large and pronounced in the man, females often have none at all.

 I. A males gonion (most posterior inferior point on angle of mandible) is more flared out and sharply angled.